3 Accessing Data and Making Your First Plot

 Because I saved the first plot as the object p, I didn’t have to re-write the code to produce the old plot before adding a new layer.

-Speaking of this new layer, does the log10 scale change any conclusions you previously drew about the relationship between per capita GDP and life expectancy?
+Speaking of this new layer, does the log-10 scale change any conclusions you previously drew about the data?

 3.4 Helpful Resources for Learning More